cl-lee/challenge-01/README.md

 ## Webpage layout

-There are five major components of the webpage, as displayed from top to bottom on the page.
+The webpage consists of the following five major elements, as displayed from top to bottom on the page.
 * The navigation bar
 * The header image
 * Cards detailing features of Horiseon's services